04mg/flask-api-boilerplate/README.md

 # Flask API Template

 This is a template for a Flask API.
-It relies on the following extensions:

-- Flask-RESTful
-- Flask-SQLAlchemy
-- Flask-Migrate
+It uses Flask-SQLAlchemy and Flask-Migrate extensions for data persistence and migrations.

 # Setup